-MA-30 Homeless Facilities and Services - 91.210(c)
+MA-30 Homeless Facilities and Services

 Our Path Home is the Boise City/Ada County Continuum of Care (ID-500).
 Our Path Home offers homeless prevention, coordinated entry, diversion and problem-solving, emergency shelter, some transitional housing for specific subpopulations and supportive housing - specifically rapid re-housing and permanent supportive housing.
-Our Path Home's strategic initiatives include a concerted effort to expand the capacity of the partnership to house individuals and families experiencing homelessness by developing additional supportive housing units, and by partnering with property owners and managers to leverage units already on the market.
+Permanent supportive housing is prioritized, through coordinated entry, for individuals and families experiencing chronic homelessness.
+Our Path Home's strategic initiatives include a concerted effort to expand the capacity of the partnership to house these individuals and families developing additional permanent supportive housing units, and by partnering with property owners and managers to leverage units already on the market.